QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 We study a   linear-quadratic version of a model that Guillermo Calvo {cite}`Calvo1978` used to illustrate the **time inconsistency** of optimal government plans.

-The model focuses attention on intertemporal tradeoffs between
+The model focuses  on intertemporal tradeoffs between

-- utility that a representative  agent's anticipations of future  deflation generate  by lowering the  costs of holding real money balances and thereby increasing the  agent's *liquidity*, as measured by  holdings of real money balances, and
+- utility that a representative  agent's anticipations of future  deflation delivered   by lowering the agent's  cost of holding real money balances and thereby increasing the  agent's *liquidity*, as ultimately measured by the agent's   holdings of real money balances, and
-- social costs associated with the  distorting taxes that a government  levies  to acquire the paper money that it   destroys  in order to generate anticipated deflation
+- social costs associated with the  distorting taxes that a government  levies  to acquire the paper money that it   destroys  in order to generate prospective deflation

 The model features